tap2open2/LaTraviata/README.md

 # Short Description:

 A virtual tour guide has been developed.
-It is deployed
+It is intended to replace the audio guide devices found at some museums.

 # Technologies used: